mlochbaum/BQN/implementation/primitive/replicate.md

 The case where `𝕨` is constant is useful for outer products and leading-axis extension, where elements of one argument need to be repeated a few times.
 This connection is also discussed in [Expanding Bits](https://www.dyalog.com/blog/2018/06/expanding-bits-in-shrinking-time/).

 The same approaches apply, but the branches in the branchless ones become a lot more predictable.
 So the obvious loops are now okay instead of bad even for small values.
-C compilers will generate decent code for constant small numbers as well, but I think they're still not as good as specialized code with shuffle, and can sometimes be beaten by scan-based methods.
+C compilers will generate decent code for constant small numbers—better for powers of two, but still not optimal it seems?

+For top performance, the result should be constructed from one shuffle per output, and some haggling with lanes for odd values in AVX.
+This means the number of shuffle constants is the value of `𝕨`, so as the numbers get larger there's a question of how much space in the binary you're willing to devote to it.
+Although it's not really so bad because the overhead for non-specialized code gets lower as `𝕨` increases.
+But JIT compiling would be very useful here, of course.

 ## Booleans